dsc-courses/practice.dsc40a.com/problems/wi23-final/wi23-final-q05.md

 # BEGIN SOLUTION

+Option 4 is correct.

 The top cluster will contain 13 points.
 The left cluster will contain 10 points.
 The bottom right cluster will contain 12 points (including the outlier since it is closer to the bottom cross than to the left one).
-Therefore D is correct.
+Therefore option 4 is correct.

 # END SOLUTION